Estimated Costs Per Semester:

 - Look for grants and scholarships from other sources.
 Don't forget to check with your church.
 We have compiled an Outside Scholarship List to help you get started.

-NOTE: To be eligible for the most aid you must have completed applications in the Financial Aid Office by April 1.
+NOTE: To be eligible for the most aid you must have completed applications in the Financial Services Office by April 1.
 However, Pell Grant and Student Loans are available after this date.

 Videos And Resources

 contact firstname.lastname@example.org or 417.626.1234 ext.
 2027 or ext.
 2043.

 Ozark Christian College offers several scholarships and awards that recognize academic achievement, outstanding leadership and Christian service.

 Only full-time and degree-seeking Ozark Christian College students are eligible for these scholarships and awards.
 Students receiving institutional scholarships will be awarded the full value of the scholarship split equally between the fall and spring semesters.